hyukssang/TIL/AceThatInterview/graphs.md

 ```

 ### Bidirectional Search
 Bidirectional Search is used to find the shortest path between a source and destination node.
-It operates by essentially running two simultaneous BFS, one from each node.
+It operates by essentially running **two simultaneous BFS**, one from each node.
 When the two paths collide, we have found a path.

 #### Run time
 In traditional BFS, we would search up to k nodes in the first level of the search.
 In the second level, we would search up to k nodes for each of those first k nodes. so k^2 nodes total.
 We would do this for d times, so that's O(k^d) nodes.